walterra/kibana-milestones-vis/README.md

 See the [kibana contributing guide](https://github.com/elastic/kibana/blob/master/CONTRIBUTING.md) for instructions setting up your development environment.
 Once you have completed that, use the following npm tasks.

+  - `npm install`

+    Fetches and installs the plugins dependencies.

   - `npm start`

     Start kibana and have it include this plugin